Archive: 2022

 CS Teachers’ Reflection on the CSTA K-12 Teacher Standards

-Comments Off on CS Teachers’ Reflection on the CSTA K-12 Teacher StandardsThis past summer, IACE had the opportunity to partner with the Computer Science Teachers Association (CSTA) and CREATE (Center for Research on Educational Equity, Assessment, and Teaching Excellence), a research center at the University of California, San Diego, to develop an assessment of teachers’ understanding and use of the CSTA K-12 CS Teacher Standards.
+Comments Off on CS Teachers’ Reflection on the CSTA K-12 Teacher StandardsThis past summer, IACE had the opportunity to partner with the Computer Science Teachers Association (CSTA) and CREATE, a research center at the University of California, San Diego, to develop an assessment of teachers’ understanding and use of the CSTA K-12 CS Teacher Standards.
 As part of this process, we wanted to understand how the Standards can help inform CS teachers’ professional reflection process and their professional development trajectory.
 With funding from E_CSPD_Week, a U.S. Department of Education EIR grant, CSEdResearch.org joined the partnership to break down the CSTA K-12 Teacher Standards to usable rubric language for personalized reflection and feedback.
 This summer we piloted a reflection-based assessment for Standards 2-5, with Standard 1 being piloted next summer.
 After piloting our designed process in two states, Indiana and South Carolina, we learned a lot and continue to improve the process.

 To provide a high level overview of the work that went into the process, our team, along with assistance from CSTA, dissected the CSTA K-12 Teacher Standards 2-5 to create 18 rubric items and scales across three main categories: 1) plan, 2) assessment, and 3) professional growth and development.
 We then created an entry form to collect the data from a group of teachers in Indiana and South Carolina who participated in the pilot of this work.
 We are currently undergoing the next phase, scoring and developing a process for external expert readers to provide feedback to the teachers who submit their information as part of this optional process.
 Our work has resulted in a set of recommendations on how to improve the process so teachers are able to more easily collect and enter their data, which we provided to CSTA and CREATE during a recent discussion.
 Once completed, this will be tested with a wider group of teachers in summer 2023 and go through a second revision process.